Shantanu Jha: Naval career

 Promoted to the rank of Commodore, Jha was selected to attend the Royal College of Defence Studies in London.
 He then served as Commodore (Foreign Cooperation) and as the Commodore (Strategy, Concepts and Transformation), both at NHQ.
 On 26 January 2023, he was awarded the Nao Sena Medal for devotion to duty.

 Flag rank

 Jha was promoted to flag rank in January 2024 and was appointed Chief Staff Officer (Operations) of the Eastern Naval Command.
 On 17 October 2025, he was appointed Flag Officer Commanding Maharashtra Naval Area (FOMA).
 He took over from Rear Admiral Anil Jaggi.
+He relinquished command on 31 July 2026, handing over to Rear Admiral Vidhyadhar Harke.

 Awards and decorations

 Jha was awarded the Nao Sena Medal in 2023.
 He has also been commended by the Chief of the Naval Staff and the Commander-in-Chief on four occasions.